Minimizing operational waste

 4. Treat: Where appropriate, impacted soil and groundwater at our operating and surplus sites are treated to reduce waste volume or eliminate contaminants.

-5. Dispose: When necessary, we dispose of materials in an environmentally responsible manner (e.g., through our Waste Facility Risk Assessment Program).
+5. Dispose: When necessary, we dispose of waste in an environmentally responsible manner (e.g., through our Waste Facility Risk Assessment Program).

 We continuously look for ways to minimize waste through practices like process changes; raw material changes; material handling, storage, and transportation; as well as treatment and/or disposal of any remaining waste in compliance with applicable regulations.